guigolab/LyRic/README.md

 LyRic will produce various output files based on the following Snakemake config values:

 - config['produceStatPlots']: boolean.
-If true, multiple PNG and PDF plots will be output inside the `./plots/` subdirectory.
+If true, multiple statistics plots in PNG and PDF format will be output inside the `./plots/` subdirectory.
 See relevant section below for more details.
 - config['produceHtmlStatsTable']: boolean.
 If true, a detailed HTML table will be produced in the `./html/` subdirectory.
 See relevant section below for more details.
 - config['produceTrackHub']: boolean.
 If true, LyRic will generate a UCSC Track Hub in the `./trackHub/` subdirectory.
 See relevant section below for more details.